dongshenglu/SocialPhoto/README.md

 SocialPhoto
 ===========

+The application is implemented for searching images stored on www.Flickr.com based on user's the current location.

-The application included the following features,
+It includes the following subfeatures,

 - A searchbox and list view for performing search and displaying search result